MicrosoftDocs/customer-insights/ci-docs/audience-insights/export-mailchimp.md

 ## Configure the connector

-1. In the **Data matching** section, in the **Email** field, select the field in your unified customer profile that representes a customer's email address.
+1. In the **Data matching** section, in the **Email** field, select the field in your unified customer profile that represents a customer's email address.

 1. Optionally, you can export **First name** and **Last name** as additional fields to create more personalized emails.
 Select **Add attribute** to map these fields.